prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 ## Accessors

 Like other languages, individual array values can be accessed by their index.
-Array indices are zero-based, meaning the index of the first value in an array is 0.
+Array indices are zero-based, meaning the index of the first value is 0:

 ```` js
 var arr = ["a", "b", "c", "d"]